YazanJoureah/Cryptocurrency/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to open issues or submit pull requests.
+Please feel free to open issues or push a branch.

 ## License